Learn facts about Arizona for kids.

 - Organ Pipe Cactus National Park

 8. Tarantulas and rattlesnakes are found in Arizona.
-They are very dangerous and should only be handled by professionals.
+They are extremely hazardous and should only be handled by trained professionals.
 Other animals that inhabit Arizona include black bears, coyotes, deer, javelina, ringtail cats, and skunks.
 Never approach wild animals.

 9. Arizona ranks as one of the hottest states in the United States.
 The highest temperature ever documented in Arizona was 128 degrees Fahrenheit, recorded in Lake Havasu City on June 29, 1994.
 Conversely, the lowest temperature ever recorded in the state reached -40 degrees Fahrenheit (40 degrees below zero) at Hawley Lake on January 7, 1971.